C.V. | Current Project | Publications

 I am a PhD student in the Department of Anthropology of Economic Experimentation and a member of the research group “Constructing Urban Futures in Asia” headed by Christoph Brumann.
 I have a Master’s Degree in International Cultural and Business Studies with a focus on Southeast Asian Studies from the University of Passau.

-My research addresses how state-society relations in Vietnam are negotiated and expressed through everyday practices in urban contexts, how urban planning processes are shaped by distinct notions of modernity and civilization, and how transformations of the built environment materially express the changing aspirations of citizens, planners, and officials.
+My research addresses how state-society relations in Vietnam are negotiated through everyday practices in urban contexts, and how transformations of the built environment materially express the changing aspirations of citizens, planners, and officials.
 I have written on street vendors, artists, and motorbike taxi drivers, among other topics.
-During the COVID-19 pandemic, I focused on communication practices and how the pandemic was framed to mobilize citizens and gain legitimacy.
-More recently, I have turned my attention to heritage and how historic sites and buildings are preserved, referenced, or reframed for domestic tourists.
+During the COVID-19 pandemic, I focused on public communication practices and how the pandemic was framed to mobilize citizens and gain legitimacy.
+After 2020, I turned my attention to heritage and how historic sites and buildings are preserved, referenced, or reframed for domestic tourism.

 Go to Editor View